Las Vegas Homes For Sale with a Pool

 With our warm, sunny climate, there are many Las Vegas homes for sale with a pool.
 A typical swimming pool adds $20,000-$30,000 to the price of the home.
 The cost to build a new swimming pool is rarely under $30,000.
 Just like landscaping, pools vary widely in size, complexity, shape, and cost.
 Some have waterfalls that add value and some also have heated spas.

-Many communities have community pools, and some are near a public pool or Wet-n-Wild.
-Hotels/Casinos now offer pool access on a “per day rate,” which can also be fun.
+Many neighborhoods will have a community pool, and some are near a public pool or a waterpark like Wet-n-Wild.
+Hotels/Casinos now offer hotel pool access on a “per day rate,” which can also be fun.

 Most textures on the bottom of pools are great.
 Plaster pools should be acid washed every year or two.
 Some pebble bottoms are rougher than others but don’t look bad as quickly.
 The bottom that concerns me most is in a fiberglass pool.

 We had friends with an older fiberglass pool where fiberglass slivers would be in the water.
 Eventually, after two failed attempts to fix the problem, they took out the fiberglass shell and built the pool with concrete and plaster using the same equipment and hole in the ground.

-Building a Pool
+Designing and Building a Pool

 Always visit at least 3 pool companies before deciding on one.
 Each company seems to push its signature feature, and its feature may not be a good thing.
 Read reviews.
 For example- flagstone coving around the pool can get too hot to walk on in Las Vegas.
 Until water splashes on the stone, it’s HOT.
 One company in Las Vegas pushes it.

 There are also ways to owner-build, which will save you money.
-They require cash or a HELOC, but a bank will not finance an owner-builder.
+They require cash or a HELOC, but a bank will not finance an owner-builder pool.
 There are pool people who can assist you if you choose to owner-build your pool.
 They re-check each sub-contractors work.
 We used a coordinator once who bought and installed the pool equipment.
 He also inspected the job as each contractor finished.
 Then when construction was complete, he did the chemicals and start-up.